ibm-cloud-docs/codeengine/plan-build.md

 Before you start building images, learn about the different options you have for your build.
 {: shortdesc}

-A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpack.
+A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpacks.

 ## Prepare your source repository
 {: #build-plan-repo}